Ifeoma28/Foodie-fi/README.md

 ```
 195 customers upgraded to annual plans in 2020
 ![pro annual users](https://github.com/Ifeoma28/Foodie-fi/blob/05f49937837aa44439696d8cf97881306efaaa3f/Pro%20annual%20users.png)
+This shows the growth of annual users monthly
 - How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 ```
 WITH free_trial_users AS (